 Academy Museum of Motion Pictures / May Company Wilshire

 The former May Company Building on Wilshire Boulevard became the Academy Museum of Motion Pictures on September 30, 2021!
 The high-profile museum is Los Angeles' newest landmark and it focuses on the complete history of moviemaking—an art form that continues to define the City’s identity around the world.
 The Academy Museum of Motion Pictures Project renovated the original portion of the May Company Building.
 It has demolished the rear addition (Albert C. Martin, 1946) to make way for a 140-foot-diameter spherical addition of glass and steel.
 Often referred to as the "Death Star," the sphere was designed by architects Renzo Piano and Zoltan Pali to house the museum's theater and viewing deck.
 Construction, originally planned to be completed in 2017, is set to finish in December 2020 after project costs ballooned to $388-million.

-The May Company Building is a designated Historic-Cultural Monument (HCM #566), requiring all substantial changes to be reviewed by the City of L.A.'s Office of Historic Resources.
+The May Company Building, constructed in 1939, is a designated Historic-Cultural Monument (HCM #566), requiring all substantial changes to be reviewed by the City of L.A.'s Office of Historic Resources.

 After decades as a premiere shopping destination, this unique landmark faced demolition in 1991 for a massive new development project.
 The building’s co-owner at the time, Forest City Development, submitted plans calling for its demolition, to be replaced by a new development comprised of a hotel, two office towers, retail uses, and underground parking.

 The Conservancy worked closely with neighborhood residents and elected officials, culminating in the late Councilmember John Ferraro's influential support that led to the building's preservation.